LamNgo1911/mealsync/README.md

   - Nginx reverse proxy
   - Rate limiting
   - Caching
+  - Async image generation (non-blocking)
+  - Pipelined operations for faster response times
+  - Optimized AI prompts for reduced latency

 ## 🤖 AI Workflow

 MealSync uses a two-step AI process for recipe generation:

 1. **Ingredient Detection/Validation** (Optional)
-   - **Option A - Image Upload**: Upload a photo of your ingredients and OpenAI GPT-4o-mini Vision API analyzes the image
+   - **Option A - Image Upload**: Upload a photo of your ingredients and OpenAI GPT-5-mini Vision API analyzes the image
    - **Option B - Manual Validation**: Provide ingredients with name, quantity, and unit, and AI validates them (only metric/international units accepted)
    - Returns a list of validated ingredients with metric units